yuanlin2004/lumi/llama-np/README.md

-# llama-np.py
+# `llama-np.py`

 This is to play with models based on Meta's llama2 and llama3.

 Currently `llama-np.py` implements an inference flow from scratch using `numpy` (and `cupy`) only, except for the tokenizer.
 As `numpy` and `cupy` lack of lower precision and bf16 support, the model execution is done in fp32.
-Nevertheless `llama-np.py` is able to run the llama-3-8B model at the speed of 1.3 tok/s on a 'modern' PC circa 2023 (AMD Ryzen 7700x CPU, >32GB RAM).
+Nevertheless `llama-np.py` is able to run the llama-3-8B model at the speed of 1.3 tok/s on a 'modern' PC circa 2023 (AMD Ryzen 7700x CPU, >32GB RAM, RTX 4070).

 `llama-np.py` has two modes,